recallai/google-meet-meeting-bot/README.md

 3. run ```npm install```

-4. Copy the .env.sample file and rename to .env in root replacing the placeholder values for your own values:
+4. To copy the .env.sample file and rename to .env in root by running this:

     ```
-    DATABASE_URL=postgresql://meetingbot:yourpassword@postgres:5432/meetingbotpoc
-    OPENAI_API_KEY=your-openai-api-key
-    GOOGLE_ACCOUNT_USER=your-google-email
-    GOOGLE_ACCOUNT_PASSWORD=your-google-password
+    cp .env.sample .env
     ```

-    run
+    replacing the placeholder values for your own values:
     ```
-    cp .env.sample .env
+    DATABASE_URL=postgresql://meetingbot:supersecret@postgres:5432/meetingbotpoc
+    OPENAI_API_KEY=your-openai-api-key
+    GOOGLE_ACCOUNT_USER=your-second-google-email
+    GOOGLE_ACCOUNT_PASSWORD=your-second-google-password
     ```
-    then update your env variables with your unique values

 5. Run the `generate-auth.js` script in `scripts/`
 ```